GalvanizeDataScience/self-study-resources/DSI_Self_Assessment.md

 ### 2. General hypothesis testing

-  1. What is the definition of a significance level? of a p-value?
+  1. What is the definition of a significance level?
+Of a p-value?

   2. Would you use a one tailed or two tailed tests in the following cases:
-     - investigating if women are paid less than men.
+     - Investigating if women are paid less than men.
-     - comparing the click-through rate of website when the 'subscribe' button is green vs when it is blue.
+     - Comparing the click-through rate of website when the 'subscribe' button is green vs. when it is blue.

   3. A man goes to trial.
 In a hypothesis testing framework, let's define the null hypothesis as *Not Guilty* and the alternative hypothesis as *Guilty*.
     - What type of error is made when the man is actually not guilty but verdict returned is guilty?